Albanians in the Nordic countries: Denmark

 The Albanians migrated to Denmark in two main groups - firstly through Yugoslavian labor migration, which spanned from the 1960s to 1970s, and later as a result of the Yugoslav wars.
 Many of said Yugoslavs came from Macedonia; an estimated 2,000 ethnic Albanians.
 In Greater Copenhagen, many Yugoslav immigrants are ethnic Albanians from Tetovo, Resen, and surrounding regions.

 It is estimated that there are about 15,000 Albanian speakers from Albania, Kosovo, North Macedonia and Serbia in Denmark.
 Albanian has been continuously taught in Copenhagen and some other communities for some time.

 The Albanian community in Denmark has long gone unnoticed.
 It gained publicity in recent years with the killing of an young Albanian boy.
 Kosovar Albanian migrants founded the Radio Television Voice of Kosovo in Denmark (RTVZiK).

 The regions with the most significant concentration of Albanians in Denmark are Hovedstaden and Syddanmark mostly to the south and southeast of Denmark.
 The most lesser number are to be found in Nordjylland in the north of the country.

 Finland

 Albanians in Finland are active in cultural events and other similar meetings.
 The Albanian Association "Bashkimi" is a cultural association established in 1998, in Turku, a city in southern Finland where roughly 1,800 Albanians live.
-A recently-taken demographic report has revealed that ca. 20,000 Albanians emigrated to the country between 1990 and 2016.
+A recently taken demographic report has revealed that ca. 20,000 Albanians emigrated to the country between 1990 and 2016.

 Sweden

 The exact number of ethnic Albanians in Sweden is not known.

 The Diaspora Ministry of Kosovo has stated that "Sweden has the best conditions for the Albanian diaspora".
 Sweden is exemplary in promoting the teaching of Albanian in schools.
-One of the three state cultural centers of the Albanian diaspora is in Sweden, located in Halland.
+One of the three state cultural centers of the Albanian diaspora in Sweden, is lying for example in Halland.

-Albanska Fotbolls Föreningen "Albanska FF" and Rinia Idrottsförenig "Rinia IF" are two Albanian football teams in Sweden.
+Albanska Fotbolls Föreningen "Albanska FF", Rinia Idrottsförenig "Rinia IF" and "Prespa" are two Albanian football teams in Sweden.

 Radio Dituria is an Albanian radiostation located in Borås.
 The radiostation focuses on Albanian culture and tradition.